MusicalNinjaDad/FizzBuzz/docs/packaging.md

 !!! rocket "Saving hours by using pre-built images"
     If you are wondering why there is no "install rust" command for the linux builds; I created dedicated container images for of pypa's base images with rust, just etc. pre-installed.
 This saves a load of time during the build, as installing rust and compiling the various components can be very slow under emulation.

+    The dockerfile and build process are at [MusicalNinjas/cibuildwheel-rust](https://github.com/MusicalNinjas/cibuildwheel-rust), They get bumped by dependabot every time pypa release a new image for `manylinux2014_x86_64` so should be nice and up to date.

-    The dockerfile and build process are at [MusicalNinjas/cibuildwheel-rust](https://github.com/MusicalNinjas/cibuildwheel-rust) the images can be used by including the following in your **`./pyproject.toml`**:
+    The images can be used by including the following in your **`./pyproject.toml`**:
     ```toml
     [tool.cibuildwheel]
         ...